Thumler's UV-45 Vibratory Tumbler

 Amount and Size of Rocks Tumbled

 The Thumler's Model UV-45 is the largest vibratory tumbler made by Tru-Square Metal Products.
-It can easily tumble about 45 to 50 pounds of material (rocks, media, and abrasives) - and it quickly shapes and polishes them into beautiful tumbled stones (providing that they are of tumbling quality).
+It can easily tumble about 45 to 50 pounds of material (rocks, media, and abrasives) - and it quickly shapes and polishes them into beautiful tumbled stones (providing that the rocks are of tumbling quality).

 A few of the rocks in your load can be up to about 6 inches in size (measured along their maximum dimension).
 But, be sure to have lots of medium rocks (2 to 3 inches) and small rocks (1 to 2 inches) in the barrel for a good tumbling action.
 Large ceramic media (or a mix of media sizes) can be used to improve the tumbling action or to serve as filler.